waxx567/copacetic-caracal/crm/NOTES.md

 When creating a class in Django (in `models.py`), you need to run `python manage.py makemigrations` to create a list of operations to apply to the database when creating models.
-This `Migration` class (stored in `0001_initial.py`) is a representation of what we want to happen to the database whenever we create a schema.
+This `Migration` class (stored in `0001_initial.py`, for example) is a representation of what we want to happen to the database whenever we create a schema.
 This is a blueprint.
 The database `db.sqlite3` has not been altered yet.
 Then run
 `python manage.py migrate`